-Cocaine Addiction: Symptoms, Causes, And Effects
+Cocaine Addiction: Symptoms, Causes, Effects and Treatment

 Cocaine is a highly addictive stimulant drug derived from the coca plant.
 Cocaine addiction is a chronic, relapsing condition characterized by a compulsive need to use cocaine despite its harmful consequences.